 Remains of a Japanese sailor inside the engine-room of the Yamagiri Maru.

 Don't forget to cast your vote in DIVER Magazine's latest Big Question for the chance to win a Luxfer emergency pony cylinder worth £106.
-This month we are asking: You’re off to dive, listening to music to put you in the mood.
-What’s your first choice?
-Name that track, and tell us why it works.
+This month we are asking: Do you ever take shellfish etc for the pot while diving?
+Answer yes or no, and feel free to comment.

 Exposed top of the triple-expansion engine inside the Fujikawa Maru.

 1 Momokawa Maru 2 Nippo Maru 3 Hoki Maru 4 Fujikawa Maru 5 I-169 Shinohara

 A diver examines the main telegraph on the bridge of the Momakawa Maru.